 This is a rush transcript.
 Copy may not be in its final form.

-AMY GOODMAN: Vice President Dick Cheney has defended the program.
-He was asked about it on FOX News Sunday by host Chris Wallace.
+Vice President Dick Cheney has defended the program.
+He was asked about it on Fox News Sunday by host Chris Wallace.

 VICE PRESIDENT DICK CHENEY: Well, remember what these issues are.
 This is a question, as I understand it, of issuing national security letters that allow us to collect financial information, for example, on suspected — or on people we have reason to suspect.
 The Defense Department gets involved because we’ve got hundreds of bases inside the United States that are potential terrorist targets.
 We’ve got hundreds of thousands of people, innocent Americans, who work on those bases.